MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

     - The `agent_pool_profile record` includes the number of worker nodes to create and the type of worker nodes.
     - If you need to scale up or scale down the cluster in the future, modify the `count` value in `agent_pool_profile record` record.

-1. In the example directory, create a file named `output.tf` and insert the following code.
+1. Create a file named `output.tf` and insert the following code.

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/201-k8s-cluster-with-aks-applicationgateway-ingress/output.tf)]